mattrussi/gitlab-com-runbooks/howto/rm-bastion-access.md

+---
-# Set up bastions for Release managers
+title: Set up bastions for Release managers
+tags:
+- howto
+---

 All SSH commands need to be proxied trough one of the bastion hosts.
 As part of the release manager onboarding, you should already